dmscode/DMS-Widgets-Sidebar/README.md

 Displays the progress of the year, month, week, and day.
 This widget does not require any code setting.

+### Week Calendar

+Displays the calendar for the current week.
+This widget does not require any code setting.

+### Month Calendar

+Displays the calendar for the current month.
+This widget does not require any code setting.

 ### Text

 The widget code will be rendered as Markdown.

+### Image

+The widget code will be used as the image path.
+You can use both online images and local images.
+For local images, the path should be relative to the repository root.

 ## Custom Types